Tips for an amicable divorce – In the beginning…

 How you turn a decision to leave into reality, how you conduct yourself, how you treat your partner, your children and your extended family and friends… well, that’s a different matter.
 It takes courage to end a marriage or partnership, especially if there are children involved.
 However, it takes other qualities to do it well.
 We know for example that it’s not the divorce that impacts children but how parents behave that causes distress (Quantitative review of the literature in 2001, sociologist Paul R. Amato).

-Our 5 tips for an amicable divorce, from experts and the experience of people we’ve helped before, are the first in a series to support your separation.
+Our five tips for an amicable divorce, from experts and the experience of people we’ve helped before, are the first in a series to support your separation.
 These tips focus on the beginning of the process – telling your partner you want a divorce.
 How you start the process will set the tone for months and years to come so it makes sense to invest some time in getting it right.

 1. Make sure it’s over

 All relationships have their problems but some problems are more indicative of the demise of a relationship than others.
-Research from John Gottman shows there are four communication attributes that make the relationship more likely to end in divorce are criticism, contempt, defensiveness, and stonewalling.
+Research from John Gottman shows there are four communication attributes that make the relationship more likely to end in divorce: criticism, contempt, defensiveness, and stonewalling.
 When all four are active in a relationship, it’s probably too late to save the relationship.
 Many therapists agree when defensiveness and stonewalling are present, your relationship has a chance to survive with outside help such as couples counselling.
 To change, criticism and contempt requires individual counselling for the person who engages in them.

 2. Don’t go to relationship therapy for the sake of it